hybridgroup/cylon-intel-iot/README.markdown

 configure your Edison's wifi connection and [flash](https://communities.intel.com/docs/DOC-23192) your Edison with the latest firmware image!

+In order to enable Ethernet over USB on your Edison, follow the appropriate guide for your OS

+###### Windows
+- Go to control panel -> network and sharing center -> change adaptor settings
+- When you plug both usb cables into your computer, you should see a new network device show up
+- Right click on the new device and select properties
+- Scroll down to IPv4 and select properties
+- Select "Use the folloing IP address"
+- Set the IP information to:
+	- IP address:           `192.168.2.1`
+	- Subnet mask:          `255.255.255.0`
+	- Default gateway:      `192.168.2.255`
+	- Preferred DNS server: `8.8.8.8`
+- Save the changes
+- open putty
+- ssh to 192.168.2.15
+- The user is 'root' and the password is what you configured during the getting started guide

+###### OS X
+- Install the usb tethering driver http://joshuawise.com/horndis#available_versions
+- Open network preferences
+- Plug your Edison into your computer
+- Find the device `Edison`
+- Configure IPv4: Using DHCP with manual address
+	- `192.168.2.1`
+- Open a terminal
+- $ ssh root@192.168.2.15

+###### Linux
+- Plug your Edison into your computer
+- $ sudo ifconfig usb0 192.168.2.1 255.255.255.0
+- $ ssh root@192.168.2.15

+The Edison is now able to use it's wifi connection to reach the internet and your local USB to Ethernet connection for local ssh access and programming.
+If you have problems reaching the internet, you may need to setup the DNS on your Edison.

+Execute the following command on the Edison itself

+    # cat "nameserver 8.8.8.8 > /etc/resolv.conf"

+If you have a valid wifi connection, you should be able to reach out of your network!

 Now you're ready to install MRAA and Cylon.

 #### Setting up your Intel Galileo